samuelmanzanera/samuelmanzanera/README.md

 I'm a fullstack software engineer and architect from France

-- Working on multiple frontend and backend projects
+- Working on multiple full stack projects
 - Designing and building distributed and decentralized system
 - Like cryptography and everything related to privacy oriented solutions
-- Love with functional programming languages and paradigms